bcgov/data-publication/pages/dps_bcgw_w_data_retirement.md

 * **Delivery and Test BCGW** will be revoked **one week** before **Production**

 **Deletion/Archival:**
-* DataBC will only export and store the DDL of WHSE objects and not the data content.
+* DataBC will export a copy of the DDL and provide these to the data custodian.
-* REG Datasets will not have their DDL archived, as agreed upon when we were ILMB.
-* Requests to have exports of the data content will be reviewed on an individual basis.
+* Requests for exports of the data content can be accommodated, where business areas do not have GIS support.

-#### Data Retirement Workflow Diagram
-_holder_